weiliubc/strategic_influencer_of_naive_agents/multiple_strategic_agents/README.md

 At this point in time, I generated a series of graphs comparing what happened when the weights of each agent's message in the dual strategic agent case were different from each other.
 However, this revealed a mistake in the code that only occurs when each agent's messages have different weights (and so was not a problem before).

 ### [Analytical Multi-Message Verification](https://github.com/jbrightuniverse/strategic_influencer_of_naive_agents/blob/main/multiple_strategic_agents/analytical_multi_message_verification.pdf)
 This notebook uses SymPy to compute the solution of a simple form and example of the the dual strategic agent model which helped prove that the previous code was incorrect.
-There later turned out to be a small sign typo which was fixed in a subsequent notebook.
+There later turned out to be a small sign typo in the FOCs at the beginning which was fixed in a subsequent notebook.

 ### [Multi-Agent Debugging](https://github.com/jbrightuniverse/strategic_influencer_of_naive_agents/blob/main/multiple_strategic_agents/multi_agent_debugging.pdf)
 This notebook debugs the incorrect equations and fixes an indexing typo in doing so.
 One remaining issue was identified afterwards in the scaling of r_t^2 in comparison to the analytical check.